giraycoskun/university-anouncement-system/README.md

 # Anouncement Notification System for University Anouncements

-A System to track anouncements from a website with Central Authentication System(CAS) such as university acounts
+A System to track announcements from a website with Central Authentication System(CAS) such as university acounts

 Developed for Sabancı University(mySU) [https://mysu.sabanciuniv.edu/](https://mysu.sabanciuniv.edu/)